 If you were to conduct a poll, the most feared card will likely be The Tower.
 With a depiction of fire, lightning, and people falling to their death, The Tower often represents a sudden and dramatic failure or something negative on the horizon.
 However, for a positive spin, The Tower can also mean a rebirth or renewal as the old makes way for the new.
 It may mean moving away from the old way of doing things and getting out on your own.
 While things may not be working now, The Tower could represent a shift and better times to come.

 Another “negative” tarot card is Death, which often depicts a skeleton and features that scary “DEATH” word at the bottom.
-However, the Death card doesn’t have to be a negative tarot card — Death can mean transformation, rebirth or starting anew, such as a pending move, a new job, or some kind of opportunity.
-That said, Death can also mean upcoming change whether you want it or not, so in a sense, it can be more about going with the flow than some kind of harm to life or limb.
+However, the Death card doesn’t have to be a negative tarot card — Death can mean transformation, rebirth, or starting anew, such as a pending move, a new job, or some kind of opportunity.
+That said, the Death card can also mean upcoming change whether you want it or not, so in a sense, it can be more about going with the flow than some kind of harm to life or limb.

 Ten of Swords

 Like our other negative tarot cards, the Ten of Swords can be cause for concern since it features a depiction of someone with 10 swords in their back.
 But the Ten of Swords isn’t about death or injury.
-The ten of swords is about shifting gears after exhausting all other opportunities.
+The Ten of Swords is about shifting gears after exhausting all other opportunities.
 It can be a message about the fact that you have tried all other options and they have failed.
 It is the end of a cycle and time to move on.
 The Ten of Swords illustrates that it’s time to move on instead of sticking with the same old approach.